front-end-foundations/session3/README.md

 }
 ``` -->

+In the `popover` div:

 ```html
 <li><a class="closer" href="#">✖︎</a></li>
 ```

-Create a new script at the bottom of 'scripts.js` to include a reference to the new close button:
+Create a new script at the bottom of `scripts.js` to include a reference to the new close button:

 ```js
 var closeButton = document.querySelector('.closer');